-The six-year old girl squints her eyes at the sign above.
+The six-year old girl squinted at the sign above.
 “Blue Dot Club.”
-She looks up at her father, whose hand she is still holding.
+She peered up at her father, whose hand she is still holding.
 “What’s the Blue Dot Club, Daddy?

 “It’s a…uh…dance club.”